Completing Your Master’s Degree

 You must meet both program and the Graduate School requirements for graduation.
 It is your responsibility to notify your graduate program coordinator by the deadline of your intention to graduate.
 Your program must request your degree warrant a minimum of three weeks before your defense/exam or the degree deadline.
 The Graduate School issues a degree warrant if you meet these requirements:

 • Graduate registration for a minimum of two graduate-level credits (300-level or above for a grade, no audits, or pass/fail) in the semester (fall, spring or summer) you expect your degree.
-Alternatively, if a degree completion fee has been approved by the Graduate School, you must have paid the fee in lieu of registration (see the Academic Guidelines: degree completion fee).
+Alternatively, if a degree completion fee has been approved by the Graduate School, you must have paid the fee in lieu of registration (see degree completion fee).

 • Credit requirement for the appropriate degree has been met, or will be by the end of the semester (master’s degrees, 30 credits including 16 residence credits; MFA and Specialists 42 credits including 24 residence credits).